sparklabnyc/ams_bayesian_environmental_health_2025/README.md

 This workshop is largely written in [`NIMBLE`](https://r-nimble.org/).

-Below is the set of labs to follow throughout the two days:
+Below is the set of labs to follow throughout the day:

-### Day 1 (October 18th 2024)
+### Day 1 (January 12th 2025)

 | Time         | Activity                 |
 | ------------ | ------------------------ |